ashishbista/ashishbista.github.io/_posts/2013-12-22-nginx-performance-tuning.md

     # Basically, this number should match the number of cores on your system.
     # But, the latest version calculates it automatically.
-    worker_processes 12; # Assuming that you have 12 cores; Run 'nproc' to find out the number of cpu cores.
+    # Run 'nproc' to find out the number of cpu cores.
+    worker_processes 12; # Assuming that you have 12 cores
     # Number of file descriptors used for Nginx.
-    # This can be set in the OS with 'ulimit -n 20000' or using /etc/security/limits.conf.
+    # This can be set in the OS with 'ulimit -n 20000'
+    # or using /etc/security/limits.conf.
     # If you don't set it then OS settings will be used which is by default 2000.
     worker_rlimit_nofile 1000;

     # Only log critical errors.
     error_log /var/log/nginx/error.log crit;

-    # Provides the configuration file context in which the directives that affect connection processing are specified.
+    # Provides the configuration file context in which the directives
+    # that affect connection processing are specified.
     events {
         # Determines how many clients will be served by each worker process.
         # (Max clients = worker_connections * worker_processes)
-        # "Max clients" is also limited by the number of socket connections available on the system (~64k)
+        # "Max clients" is also limited by the number of socket connections
+        # available on the system (~64k)
         worker_connections 4000;

         # Optimized to serve many clients with each thread, essential for Linux
         use epoll;

-        # Accept as many connections as possible after Nginx gets the notification about a new connection.
+        # Accept as many connections as possible after Nginx gets the notification
+        # about a new connection.
         # May flood worker_connections, if that option is set too low.
         multi_accept on;
     }